What are IQ tests?

 Cognitive testing, intellectual testing, or IQ testing, as it is commonly called, is a type of psychological testing that looks at thinking style and strengths and weaknesses in different types of thinking.
 IQ testing is a method psychologists use to assess intelligence.
 However, intelligence is a broad term and there is some controversy over whether these tests measure actual intelligence or simply certain abilities.

 The concept of “Intelligence Quotient” (IQ) was first introduced by Alfred Binet, a French psychologist, in the early 1900s.
 IQ originally referred to someone’s “mental age” compared to his or her chronological age.
 Modern IQ tests no longer use this formula, but the term IQ persists.

-There are many IQ tests in use today, some of them being the Wechsler tests (including the WAIS-IV, WISC-IV, and WPPSI-IV), the Stanford Binet test (SB5), the Kaufman tests (K-ABC), and the Nalgieri test (NNAT).
+There are many IQ tests in use today, some of them being the Wechsler tests (including the WAIS-IV, WISC-V, and WPPSI-IV), the Stanford Binet Intelligence Scales (SB5), and the Kaufman Brief Intelligence Test (KBIT-2).
 Each test measures multiple skill sets such as factual knowledge, short-term memory, abstract reasoning, and visual-spatial abilities.

 What are IQ tests good for?